jorard/lithp/readme.md

 # Lithp

-Thanks to Daniel Holden (for writing http://www.buildyourownlisp.com) and Terry Pratchett (for writing Igor).
+Thanks to Daniel Holden (for http://www.buildyourownlisp.com) and Terry Pratchett (for Igor).